Earp Vendetta Ride: Wyatt deputizes posse

 Dake replied affirmatively by telegraph, and Deputy U.S. Marshal Wyatt Earp deputized Warren Earp, Doc Holliday, Sherman McMaster, Jack "Turkey Creek" Johnson, Charlie "Hairlip Charlie" Smith, Daniel "Tip" Tipton, and John "Texas Jack" Vermillion to protect the family and pursue the suspects, paying them $5 a day.

 McMaster and Johnson were known as tough men who knew how to use their guns.
 McMaster had seen service with the Texas Rangers in 1878–1879 when his unit captured and held Curly Bill Brocius prisoner for five months.
 In Tombstone, McMaster had also been accused of stealing U.S. Army mules and robbing a stage with outlaw Charles "Pony" Diehl.
 Fluent in Spanish, McMaster used his inside knowledge of the Cowboys to assist the Earps in their search.
-He also liked fine horses.

 Jack "Turkey Creek" Johnson, whose real name according to Wyatt Earp was John William Blount, was a native of Missouri who was raised in the lead mining area near Neosho.
 Blount was forced to flee Missouri in 1877 after he and his brother were involved in a violent street battle.
-During May 1881, his brother Bud killed a man in a quarrel in Tip Top, Arizona Territory, and was sent to Yuma Territorial Prison.
+During May 1881, his brother Bud killed a man in a quarrel in Tip Top, Arizona Territory and was sent to Yuma Territorial Prison.
 John Blount adopted the alias Jack Johnson and went to Tombstone seeking Wyatt Earp's help to get his brother pardoned.
 Wyatt helped by writing a petition to Governor Fremont, whom Wyatt knew, and Bud Blount was eventually freed.
 As a way to repay his debt, Johnson joined the posse.

-Charlie Smith had a long-time connection to the Earp family, and was fluent in Spanish after spending several years in Texas working in saloons.
-While in Fort Worth he had been associated with barman James Earp, and participated in at least two gunfights there, and was seriously wounded in 1878.
+Charlie Smith had a long-time connection to the Earp family and was fluent in Spanish after spending several years in Texas working in saloons.
+While in Fort Worth he had been associated with barman James Earp and participated in at least two gunfights there and was seriously wounded in 1878.
 Arriving in Tombstone in 1879 with Robert J. Winders, Smith immediately became associated with the Earps.
 Winders and the Earps partnered on the Mountain Maid mine.